bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

 So the FLAG is SEE{0n3_5m411_573p_81d215e8b81ae10f1c08168207fba396}

-On our system it took not very long to brute force the flag so it was doable during the challenge.
-Its also not the nicest script in the world but it got the job done and maybe this was even an unintentional solution for the creators of the CTF.
-So if you're ever stuck on such issues you can always fall back to the old ways of cracking things ヾ( ͝° ͜ʖ͡°)ノ♪.
-Nevertheless it's a little neat challenge.
+On our system, it didn't take too long to brute force the flag, so we were able to pull it off during the challenge.
+It may not be the prettiest script in the world, but it did the job, and who knows, maybe it was even an unintentional solution for the creators of the CTF.
+Sometimes you just have to fall back on the old ways of cracking things ¯\\\_(ツ)\_/¯.
+Nonetheless, it was a pretty neat challenge.

 - [x] Do the happy dance